 Beginning in 2012, the disposal of computers, televisions, and other electronic devices was banned from Illinois landfills.
 Under the state law, electronic waste (E-waste) had to be recycled by a registered collector, recycler and/or manufacturer and many curbside waste haulers stopped accepting electronic waste.

-Starting in January 2018, Groot will be accepting electronics for recycling in Bartlett as part of its waste hauler contract.
-Residents will not need a sticker for e-cycling, it is included in their monthly waste fee.
-However, they will need to notify Groot beforehand so the company can bring the appropriate vehicle for collection.
+Groot accepts electronics for recycling in Bartlett as part of its waste hauler contract.
+Residents do not need a sticker for e-cycling, it is included in your monthly waste fee.
+However, you do need to notify Groot beforehand so the company can bring the appropriate vehicle for collection.
 Please call Groot at 847-429-7370.

 Electronics may also be dropped off at Registered Residential E-Waste Collection Sites.
 The Electronic Products and Recycling Act allows each registered collector to decide which of the covered electronic devices they choose to accept, so please call and inquire which devices they will or will not accept.